Labs64/netlicensing.io/_posts/2013-07-11-software-licensing-models-personal-node-locked.md

 As we have seen in this post, there is a significant potential for creative and effective use of group policies across a user group on a server when considering software deployment.
 There are many more potential uses for these license types beyond those which we have explored here.

-We hope you have continued to find this [series](http://www.labs64.com/?s=Software+Licensing+Models "Software Licensing Models") both interesting and informative.
+We hope you have continued to find this [series](https://www.google.com/search?q=site%3Anetlicensing.io%20Software%20Licensing%20Models "Software Licensing Models"){:target="_blank"} both interesting and informative.